rChimisso/2WSI-RL/README.md

 - Q-Learning: the traffic light is controlled by a reinforcement learning agent using the Q-Learning technique, discussed in detail below.
 - Deep Q-Learning: the traffic light is controlled by a reinforcement learning agent using the Deep Q-Learning technique, discussed in detail below.

+For the QL and DQL variants, 2 different configurations with discount factor (gamma) variation will be tested.
-Each of these models will be trained with a certain traffic situation, and then the result of the training will be tested with the same traffic situation used for training and another one that was not seen during training.
+Each of these models will be trained with 2 different traffic situations, first one with low traffic and then one with high traffic.
+Then the models will be evaluated both by re-running them on the same traffic situation and by running them on the traffic situation not seen during training.
 This choice is motivated by wanting not only to compare the models with each other, but also to test how well the learning models can generalize, avoid overfitting, and thus adapt to different traffic situations.
 The robustness of the agents is very important since in reality it is easy for a traffic light intersection to be subject to variable traffic: just think of the difference between rush hour and night time, or weekday and holiday months.